-29. GEF catalytic role through the enabling Activities Project assisted LDCs in carrying out inventory and in preparing their NIPs on POPs.
-The NIPs of these countries identified the policy and regulation gaps as one of the highest priority issues that need to be tackled in managing POPs chemicals in general and contaminated sites in particular.
-The SADC/LDC
+29. GEF catalytic role through the enabling Activities Project assisted LDCs in carrying out inventory and in preparing their National Implementation Plans (NIPs) on POPs.
+The NIPs of these countries identified the policy and regulation gaps as one of the highest priority issues that need to be tackled in managing POPs chemicals in general and contaminated sites in

-- Member states have in place general policy and legal framework for the protection of the environment and public health.
+- particular.
+The COMESA/LDC Member states have in place general policy and legal framework for the protection of the environment and public health.
 However, there are no regulations and guidelines that would specifically address POPs contaminated sites. - 30.
 Inadequate legislative framework is the first major barrier in the identification and management of contaminated sites.
-LDC/SADC member states acknowledged in their NIPS that the provision of appropriate legislation is the first step countries should take in managing their potentially contaminated sites.
+LDC/COMESA Member states acknowledged in their NIPS that the provision of appropriate legislation is the first step countries should take in managing their potentially contaminated sites.
 A suitable legislative framework that provides the rules of engagement for remediating contaminated sites should included sanctions and economic incentives tied up with enforcement and compliance.
-Under this project assistance will be provided by UNEP to identify policy and legislative gaps and fill such gaps to manage contaminated sites.
+Under the project assistance will be provided by UNEP to identify policy and legislative gaps and fill such gaps to manage contaminated sites.